 Your team can use text messaging to seamlessly schedule interviews, share directions to your place of business, remind candidates to complete key hiring steps, such as filling out background and reference check forms, and more.
 As an added bonus, hiring managers who have used Hireology’s text messaging solution have decreased time to hire by 8 days, ultimately increasing productivity that’s typically lost when roles are open.

-This year, we’re celebrating 10 years of helping businesses across industries build their best teams and we’re excited to kick off another decade of setting our customers up for hiring success.
-For additional information on how you can more efficiently attract and hire top talent for your team, see a demo today.
+For additional information on how you can more efficiently attract and hire top talent for your team, schedule a demo of Hireology’s leading recruiting and hiring platform today.